MadsHornbeck/react-form/docs/API.md

 form - the object returned from this hook will have stable referential identity.

-- inputs - inputs as passed as props
+- inputs - inputs in Map<name, input>.
+If input is a nested input, the name will be something like: `"friends[0].name"`.
+Use `form.inputs.entries()` to get the inputs as an iterator.
 - onSubmit - should be passed to form.
 Alternatively can be called seperately
 - values (lazy) - all the values of the inputs in the form in an keyed object
 - setValues - allows for setting of all values in form